 Grapes date back 6,000 to 8,000 years and are grown in bunches and are found in many varieties in most parts of the world.
-A grape is a round, oblong, spherical shaped sweet soft red fruit that comes in either seeded or seedless varieties.
-Grapes grow on vines and are generally green and change color to green, purple, red or black as they ripen.
-Grapes can be eaten fresh or used to make jam, jelly, grape seed oil, wine, juice, vinegar, or dried into raisins.
+A grape is a spherical-shaped soft fruit that comes in either seeded or seedless varieties.
+Grapes grow on vines and are generally green and may change color to purple, red, or black as they ripen.
+Grapes can be eaten fresh or used to make jam, jelly, grape seed oil, wine, juice, vinegar, or be dried into raisins.

-The answer to the question, “Can cats eat Grapes?” is yes.
-Cats can eat grapes but in moderation.
-Although most cats don’t care for fruit including grapes, some cats do enjoy the soft moist texture and many enjoy this as a healthy snack.
-Grapes are a good source of antioxidants and nutrients.
-They are also relatively low in calories and fat-free.
+Cats can eat grapes in moderation.
+Although most cats don’t care for fruit in general, some cats do enjoy the soft moist texture and enjoy them as a healthy snack.
+Also, grapes are a good source of antioxidants and nutrients, fat free, and relatively low in calories.

 Do Cats Need Grapes?

-The Safest Way to Give Grapes to Cats
+The Safest Way to Feed Grapes to Cats

-The safest way to give some grape to your cat is to give small pieces of cleanly cut up fresh grape.
+The safest way to feed grapes to your cat is to give small pieces of clean, cut-up, fresh grape.
 Cats should never be fed the grape stem or leaves.
-However, there are safer snacks and treats to give cats.
+However, just because cats can eat green grapes, that doesn't mean they should.
+There are safer snacks and treats to give cats than grapes.